browserengineering/book/book/visual-effects.md

 [^transforms-hard]

 [^transforms-hard]: This is also how matrix math is represented in mathematics.
-Nevertheless, I find it very hard to remember this when programming! when in doubt work through an example, and remember that the computer is your friend to test if the results look correct.
+Nevertheless, I find it very hard to remember this when programming!
+When in doubt, work through an example, and remember that the computer is your friend to test if the results look correct.

-For completeness, this is `Translate` as well:
+Finally, here is `Translate` as well:

 ``` {.python}
 class Translate: